alicedb2/Choreia/README.md

 Each of the 2 sequencer has two pots

 - **Pot 1** Cycles through the 16 canonical Euclidean sequences, i.e. events at the integer part of 16k/N where k runs from 0 to 15 and N is the value at the pots between 0 and 16.
-We define int(16k/0) := 0.
+When N = 0 the sequence is empty.
 - **Pot 2** Adds a number of shadow steps, i.e. events happen at the integer part of 16(k + s)/N where s runs from 0 to whatever.
 Here it's from 0 to 16.
 This increase the total number of possible sequences to more than 200.